-In-Court Time: (Box 15)
+In-Court Time: (Line 15a)

 In-court time directly related to the appeal may be claimed in this portion of the form.
-The most common category used by appointed counsel is the Appeals Court (line 15(g)) category.
-In-court time expended in relation to the presence at oral argument may be claimed on the CJA 20 for the appeal.
+In-court time expended in relation to the presence at oral argument may be claimed on Line 15a for the appeal.
 List times in hours and tenths of hours.
 Multiply total hours by the hourly rate indicated and indicate the total claimed for in-court compensation in box 15.

-Out-of-Court Time: (Box 16)
+Out-of-Court Time: (Lines 15b-j)

-Out-of-court time expended in relationship to the appeal may be claimed on lines 16a through 16e.
-The period for which time may be claimed includes the interval between and including the date of the appointment and the date of the issuance of this Court's mandate.
-With the exception of the filing of a petition for writ of certiorari after the mandate issues, any time expended outside of this time frame is not reimbursable at the Court of Appeals.
+Out-of-court time expended in relationship to the appeal may be claimed on lines 15b through 15j.
+The period for which time may be claimed includes the interval between and including the date of the appointment and the date of the issuance of this Court's mandate (or the conclusion of the particular stage of proceeding).
 Indicate times in hours and tenths of hours.
-Multiply total hours by the hourly rate indicated and indicate the total claimed for out-of-court compensation in box 16.
-If multiple hourly rates apply, divide the column and provide the various sums in each column.
+Multiply total hours by the hourly rate indicated and indicate the total claimed for out-of-court compensation in box 15.
 Counsel must attach a separate memorandum of out-of-court time which lists the dates on which services were performed, the type of service, and the amount of time expended.